 You require some money for maintaining your blog or website.
 If at all you have decided to provide the contents free to your readers and even not advertising on your website.

 This is the best thing can ask your readers in lieu of the time you spent in research and writing content for your readers.

-You can ask for a small amount of donation from your readers either onetime or in a monthly subscription form.
-Well, if you are really providing the content of their need they will not hesitate to donate on your website.
+You can ask for a small amount of donation from your readers either one time or in a monthly subscription form.
+Well, if you are really providing the content of their need they will not hesitate to donate to your website.

 But sometimes – like Maria Popova at BrainPickings – your blog is a service people want or enjoy, that you can’t quite monetize.
 It’s quite common with your more artistic, less practical blogs.